 Offering psychosocial support and counseling

 Condemning violence, discrimination, and stigmatization against health workers because of fear they could spread the virus

+Health programs to retain their trained frontline staff and continue salary payments to them

+Ministry of health to ensure availability of Co-diagnostic COVID-19 testing including a new assay from Cepheid that can run on the GeneXpert platform and test COVID-19 and Tuberculosis.

 Engage Civil Society and Communities in UHC Implementation to Ensure Accountability: Civil society must be included in national and regional short- and long-term COVID-19 task forces and decision-making processes to ensure the voices of vulnerable groups with specific needs and/or carrying additional risks are included.
 Countries should engage and involve women and mainstream a gender perspective in all COVID-19 response and recovery activities.
 Governments should collaborate with civil society to design and implement accountability mechanisms that enable transparent and open communication and respect the right for information principle.
-These accountability mechanisms should monitor progress of COVID-19 strategies using disaggregatthat include cross-cutting issues such as gender, age, income, race, ethnicity, migratory status, disability, sexual orientation, gender identity, and geographic location.
-Also important, countries should ensure civil society has the freedom of association, peaceful assembly, and
+These accountability mechanisms should monitor the progress of COVID-19 strategies using data integration disaggregation that include cross-cutting issues such as gender, age, income, race, ethnicity, migratory status, disability, sexual orientation, gender identity, and geographic location.
+Also, important, countries should ensure civil society has the freedom of association, peaceful assembly, and

 expression.
-Governments should only impose restrictions to some of these liberties to prevent the spread of the virus and cannot continue to use these restrictions beyond what is necessary based on scientific evidence.
+Governments should only impose restrictions on some of these liberties to prevent the spread of the virus and cannot continue to use these restrictions beyond what is necessary based on scientific evidence.
+Also, rigorous monitoring, well-established system, strengthened community-led communications and contact tracing will protect and save lives of people from multiple infectious diseases.